prasadmuley/prasadmuley.github.io/_posts/2016-8-28-continuous_delivery.md

   You've to design it in such way that everyone will able to follow standard practices and guidelines.
-Your project should be clean no matter how many releases you've.
+Your project should clean no matter how many releases you've.
 Okay.
 We agree on above points.
 So where do we FOCUS for development workflow?

 > In continuouse delivery, You've to deliver a set of fixes / enhancements / features in short period.
-To achieve this, multiple developers need to be worked simultaneously.
+To achieve this, multiple developers need to work simultaneously.

 ### The Version control WAY